trendct/ctnamecleaner/README.md

 An R package that finds that takes a list of Connecticut hamlets or neighborhoods and adds a column with the matching official town names.

 - Matches hamlets or neighborhoods to equivalent town names
--  Also asks if you would like an additional column with town population numbers
+- Adds additional column with population
--  Exports a new CSV file automatically
+-  Optionally exports a new CSV file
 -  Lists names that could not be matched to towns
 -  Based on an [ever-growing list](https://docs.google.com/spreadsheets/d/1WqZIGk2AkHXKYvd4uXy5a2nwyg529e7mMU5610Ale0g/edit?usp=sharing) of town names that [TrendCT.org](http://www.trendct.org) comes across.

-####What it does
+####What function ctnamecleaner() does
 Let's assume you have a dataframe in R called **towncoffeeshops** that looks like

 Town | Coffeeshops